Four of a family killed in SWA firing

 -

-Four of a family killed in SWA firingJanuary 22, 2017Print : Peshawar
+Four of a family killed in SWA firingJanuary 22, 2017Print : National

 WANA: Four persons, including a boy child of a family, were killed and three others sustained injuries when rivals forced their entry into their house in Barmal tehsil of South Waziristan Agency and opened indiscriminate fire, tribal sources said.